WVJS: Programming

 WVJS broadcasts a mix of oldies and classic hits music format to the greater Owensboro, Kentucky, area.
 Programming features the "Kool Gold" syndicated format from Westwood One.

 General Managers from 1947 to 1997 included Malcolm Greep, Ray Wettstain, Corky Norcia, and Steve Cooke.
 The station's Commercial Managers from 1947 to 1997 included Jack McLean, John Rutledge, Parker Smith, Joe Fife, Dennis Keller, and Corky Norcia.
 Program Directors from 1947 to 1997 included Lee Meredith, Earl Fisher, Jim Orton, and Joe Lowe.
 Finally, News Directors from 1947 to 1997 included Joe Bell, Gerry Wood, Joel Utley, Jim Parr, Mike Whitsett, Scott Douglas, and Jerry Birge.

 Translators

-WVJS programming is also carried on a broadcast translator station to extend or improve the coverage area of the station.
+WVJS programming is also carried on two broadcast translator stations to extend or improve the coverage area of the station.